ResearchComputer/vagents/docs/src/content/docs/guides/example-deep-research.md

 ### Run the Search Service

-We need to run the search service that can fetch content from the internet.
-We use two docker containers: One for search (searxng) and one for crawling (crawl4ai).
+We need to run a search service that can fetch content from the internet.
+We use two Docker containers: one for search ([searxng](https://github.com/searxng/searxng)) and one for crawling ([crawl4ai](https://docs.crawl4ai.com/)).

 ```bash
 bash tools/background_tasks/searxng/start_crawl4ai.sh
 bash tools/background_tasks/searxng/start_searxng.sh
 ```

-These two commands will start the search and crawling services in the background inside docker containers.
-They will listen on ports 8080 and 11235 repectively.
-You can check if they are running by running:
+These two commands will start the search and crawling services in the background, inside Docker containers.
+They will listen on ports 8080 and 11235, respectively.
+You can check if they are running by executing the following command:

 ```bash
 docker ps
 ```

-and you should see two containers running:
+You should see output similar to this, indicating two running containers:

 ```bash
 CONTAINER ID   IMAGE                                 COMMAND                  CREATED        STATUS                      PORTS                                                     NAMES